it-spirit/spirit.plone.theming/docs/source/configuration.rst

 You can upload a custom favicon for your Plone site.
 Any image format can be uploaded, but \*.ico and \*.png files work best.
 If no custom icon is set, Plone's default favicon will be used.
+The favicon link HTML markup will be available as content with the CSS id ``PLONE_THEMING_FAVICON``.

 Header Option